Oral sex with minor not 'aggravated sexual assault' under POCSO, HC reduces jail term of man | Law-Order

 In the judgment, the court said the crime falls in the 'penetrative sexual assault' category which is punishable under Section 4 of the POCSO Act.

-In 2016, an FIR had been filed in the Jhansi district against a man accusing him of having ''oral sex'' with the 10-year-old son of the complainant in exchange for Rs 20.
-The boy had also been threatened with dire consequences if he told anybody about the incident.
+In 2016, an FIR was filed in the Jhansi district against a man accusing him of having ''oral sex'' with the 10-year-old son of the complainant in exchange for Rs 20.
+The boy was also threatened with dire consequences if he told anybody about the incident.

-Based on the FIR filed four days after the incident, a case had been registered under Section 377 (carnal intercourse against the order of nature) and 506 (criminal intimidation) of the Indian Penal Code and section 3/4 of the POCSO Act.
+Based on the FIR filed four days after the incident, a case was registered under Section 377 (carnal intercourse against the order of nature) and 506 (criminal intimidation) of the Indian Penal Code and section 3/4 of the POCSO Act.

 The convict appealed against the 10-year jail term sentenced by an additional sessions judge/special Judge, POCSO Act, Jhansi.
 The Allahabad High Court partly allowed the appeal and sentenced the convict to seven years in jail instead of 10 years.